 The famous sails are also transformed into brilliant canvases for digital light shows such as Vivid Sydney, the biggest festival of light, music and ideas in the world, held in May and June.
 The Badu Gili exhibition illuminates one of the sails daily at sunset, 7pm, 8pm and 9pm with the work of Aboriginal artists.

 Badu Gili: Wonder Women on the Sydney Opera House - Credit: Daniel Boud | SOH

-Enjoy a behind-the-scenes look at the UNESCO World Heritage-listed building on daily guided tours, available in English, Chinese, French, German, Japanese, Korean and Spanish.
-You’ll peek behind the curtains and uncover the fascinating stories of Australia’s most celebrated performing arts centre.
+The UNESCO World Heritage-listed building offers daily guided tours, available in English, Mandarin, French, German, Japanese, Korean and Spanish.
+Enjoy a behind-the-scenes peek as you lift the curtains and uncover the fascinating stories of Australia’s most celebrated performing arts centre.

-You can savour delicious experiences and great views, too.
-At the Opera Bar, sip cocktails as you marvel at the Sydney Harbour Bridge, the world’s largest steel arch bridge that spans one of the finest natural harbours.
-You’ll treasure the same views dining alfresco at the adjacent Opera Kitchen.
+Opera Bar has the best view in town, letting you sip cocktails as you marvel at the Sydney Harbour Bridge, the world’s tallest steel arch bridge that spans a spectacular natural harbour.
+You’ll treasure the same views dining alfresco at the adjacent House Canteen.

 For a truly memorable dining experience, you can't beat Bennelong.
 The acclaimed restaurant is set inside one of the Opera House's majestic sails.
 There's a more casual bar dining option, a speedy pre-theatre menu or go all out with a la carte fine dining.

 Bennelong, Sydney - Credit: Brett Stevens - Fink Group

 The Sydney Opera House is at Bennelong Point, on the eastern side of Circular Quay, next to the Royal Botanic Garden, a green oasis between the harbour waters and the city centre.
 The historic Rocks is on the quay’s western side.
 The quay is a public transport hub for ferries, trains and buses.